DataSentics/odap/README.md

-# ODAP Framework
+# ODAP Use Case Builder Framework

 ## Overview

-ODAP is a lightweight framework for writing features, creating and exporting segments to various destinations (e.g. Facebook, Salesforce, etc.)
+ODAP is a lightweight framework for creating use cases, writing features and exporting segments to various destinations (e.g. Facebook, Salesforce, etc.)

 Both SQL and Pyspark syntax is supported.